TheBazeman/A-OK-AM43-Blinds-Drive/README.md

 Have fun with it :-)
 -Bas

-Blind drivers I have bought (Ask for an EU power adapter when you need to): https://nl.aliexpress.com/item/4000025499519
+PS: Blind drivers I have bought (Ask for an EU power adapter when you need to): https://nl.aliexpress.com/item/4000025499519